Quantum-Accelerators/quacc/docs/dev/_internal.md

 For a pull request opened by a contributor not on the whitelist, [@buildbot-princeton](https://github.com/buildbot-princeton) will ask "Can one of the admins verify this patch?".
 No build will be launched until one of the following actions are taken by a member on the whitelist:

 - "@buildbot-princeton test this please" to run the test once.
-Use this if you don't know the contributor.
+Use this if you don't personally know the contributor.
+Use "@buildbot-princeton retest this please" to launch a follow-up test, if needed.
-- "@buildbot-princeton ok to test" to accept the pull request for testing.
+- "@buildbot-princeton ok to test" to run tests for all future commits in the pull request.
 Use this for trusted contributors only.
 - "@buildbot-princeton add to whitelist" to add a contributor to the whitelist permanently.
 Use this only after consulting with a maintainer of `quacc`.

 ## Manual Upload to PyPi